Look ma, no stock theme!

 I just redesigned my blog.

 To be totally honest, the previous design was not mine at all.
-I’ve always been using pelican-octopress-them, which is a Pelican port of the default theme for Octopress.
+I’ve always been using pelican-octopress-theme, which is a Pelican port of the default theme for Octopress.
 It’s not that I have anything to complain about that theme: it was clean, readable and easy on the eyes.
 I just want my site to look unique.
 Content is king, sure, but it wouldn’t hurt to stand out from the crowd once in a while.

 I’m not a professional designer, but everything turned out quite well if I could say so.
 In this post I’ll explain my design goals and how I (hopefully) achieved them.